Fireandplants/plant_gbif/README.md

 python make_tank_gbif_fuzzy_lookup.py
 ```

 The resulting table is `../query_names/gbif_tank_lookup_141024.csv`.
-Raw, this results in XXXXX matched names from the expanded canonical list.
+Raw, this results in 67051 matched names from the expanded canonical list, leaving 381534 unmatched GBIF names.
 The threshold distances hard-coded in the script above over-match by design.
 Therefore, this table requires a bit of cleaning in R to throw out a few false-positive matches.
 Use `scripts/clean_gbif2tankname.R`.
 The lookup table saved by that R script is `gbif_tank_lookup_141024_cleaned.csv`.
 After manually marking additional removals (false matches), the resulting file was saved as `gbif_tank_lookup_141024_cleaned_manual.csv`.
 The R script above then reads in this modified version and throws away the rows marked as false positives and saves the result as  `gbif-tank_lookup_final.csv`.
+This holds 65365 matches of which 3163 are fuzzy matches.

 The manual step could probably be eliminated with enough special cases hard-coded in the matching script.
 See the comments near the bottom of that R script for the rules used in manual marking for removal.

-### 3. Extract matching records from the GBIF Plantae data ###
+### 4. Extract matching records from the GBIF Plantae data ###

 This step reads line by line through the 140 million GBIF occurrence records (October 2014 download) and extracts those for which 1) there is a latitude and longitude, and 2) for which the species name matches a name in `gbif_tank_lookup_final.csv`.